Phone consultations are an easy way to talk with a nurse:

 - You don’t have to worry about child care or getting time off work.

 There are many great reasons why a phone consultation with a nurse might work for you.

 WHAT IS A PHONE CONSULTATION?

-A phone consultation is when a nurse talks with you on the phone, just as they would if you were at your appointment in a clinic.
+A phone consultation is when you talk with a nurse on the phone, just like you would if you were at your appointment in a clinic.